-Some foolproof ways to get back in good graces.
+Some foolproof ways to get back in everyone’s good graces.

-Let's be honest: we all make mistakes at work.
+Let's be honest: We all make mistakes at work.
 Some are an expected part of a normal learning curve — unfortunate but easily forgivable.
-Others can be true career-breakers.
+Yet, others can be true career deal breakers.

-Consider this real-life story: I have seen an intern get disqualified from a sure-bet full time job offer at a large consulting firm because of a personal branding blunder.
+Consider this real-life story: I saw an intern get disqualified from an almost guaranteed full-time job offer at a large consulting firm because of a personal branding blunder.
 His mistake?
-He got a little carried away at a nighttime celebration during a 3-day company offsite.
-As a result, he did not quite make it to his hotel room before deciding to take a short break (read: he passed out in front of the elevators on his hotel floor while wearing a ball cap and a t-shirt with a prominent company logo).
-Luck was not on his side, as he was discovered in this state by the managing partner of the firm on his way to the gym.
-“Yikes!” does not begin to describe it.
-That’s beyond a bad day at work!
+He got a little carried away at a nighttime celebration during a 3-day company offsite, and as a result, he did not quite make it to his hotel room before deciding to take a short break, passing out in front of the elevators on his hotel floor while wearing a ball cap and a t-shirt with a prominent company logo.
+The next morning, he was discovered in this state by the managing partner of the firm.
+“Yikes!” does not begin to describe it; that's beyond a bad day at work!

-While some missteps are truly cringe-inducing and near-fatal in terms of career prospects, most mistakes can be overcome with the right damage control.
-Salvaging your name does take some effort, but can be well-worth it – considering that you save yourself the trouble and expense by not having to change your identity and move to another country to be employable again.
-Here are six steps to take if you want to overcome making mistakes at work, re-boot your professional reputation and recover from having done something foolish.
+While some missteps are truly cringe-worthy and near-fatal in terms of career prospects, most mistakes can be overcome with the right damage control.
+Salvaging your name does take some effort, but can be well worth it considering that you save yourself the trouble and expense by not having to change your identity and move to another country to be employable again.
+Here are six steps to take if you want to overcome work mistakes, reboot your professional reputation, and recover from having done something foolish.

 Before we begin to fix the situation, let's get ourselves oriented.
 Are we looking at a case of hurt feelings or actual reputation damage?

-Getting an accurate assessment may be easier said than done while you are entangled in the situation, so try to step out of it–physically and mentally.
-Take a walk, talk to a trusted mentor or friend or write down the facts of what happened.
+Getting an accurate assessment may be easier said than done while you are entangled in the situation, so try to take a step back physically and mentally.
+Take a walk, talk to a trusted mentor or friend, or write down the facts of what happened.
 Your goal is to separate your experience and feelings about the blunder from the actual blunder.

 What can you control?